Missed Adventures Germany, Black Forest and Vosges Mountains Motorcycle Tour

 Using routes which travel through the Saar Hunsruck, we initially head down towards Saarbrucken, before turning North West and following the Saar river to Trier.
 In Trier we have an excellent hotel close to the city centre.
 This is Germany’s oldest recorded city and also the birthplace of Karl Marx.
 The city offers us some delightful history, including – the famous Römerbrücke bridge over the Mosel, dating back to 150 A.D., the Hauptmarkt, with a replica stone cross (the original is now a museum piece) and the Porta Negra – the only one of the original four city gates which still stand to this day.
 Our hotel has secure garage parking and is ideally situated close to the centre of the city where there are an abundance of bars and restaurants.

 Today we begin by following the Mosel river South and crossing in to Luxembourg.
 We finally join the motorway and circumnavigate Luxembourg before heading North and crossing in to Belgium.
 We will exit the motorway at a regularly used point, in order cover around 60 to 70 miles cross-country on national routes.
 This gives us the opportunity for comfort breaks away from motorway services.
-We do have to rejoin the motorway for our final push up towards Lille and our last hotel during the tour.
-We have a lovely hotel for this final evening with large, inviting, air conditioned rooms, an on site bar and restaurant and secure parking.
+We do have to rejoin the motorway for our final push up towards our last hotel during the tour.
+We have a lovely hotel for this final evening with stunning views and inviting rooms, an on site bar, plus restaurant and secure parking.

-Following a continental buffet style breakfast we leave Lille behind and using the motorway network make our way to Calais for the Eurotunnel crossing to Folkestone.
-As Lille is only 65 miles from the Eurotunnel, this is our preferred overnight stay.
+Following a continental buffet style breakfast we leave our hotel behind and using the motorway network make our way to Calais for the Eurotunnel crossing to Folkestone.
+As our hotel is only 90 miles from the Eurotunnel, this is our preferred overnight stay.
 Our short crossing will leave everyone relatively refreshed for your onward journey home in the UK.